fahimfaisaal/settle-map/README.md

 });
 ```

-Get response immediettl on retry any item
+Get response immediately on retry any item

 ```ts
 settled.on("retry", ({ error, retry, item, index }) => {